Suraj151/esp8266-framework/README.md

 ---
 ## 7. Command Line / Terminal

 The shell is the universal control plane.
-The same commands are reachable over serial, over telnet on port 23, and over SSH on port 22, with login, history, tab completion, in-place editing and file transfer.
-One implementation covers all three channels because every source presents itself as an `iTerminalInterface`, and the CLI binds one per session.
+The same commands are reachable over serial, over telnet on port 23, and over SSH on port 22, with login, history, tab completion, pipes and redirection, in-place editing and file transfer.
+One implementation covers every channel because each source presents itself as an `iTerminalInterface`, and the CLI binds one session per terminal.

 Start reading at [src/service_provider/cmd/](src/service_provider/cmd/); the parser lives in `src/utility/CommandBase.h`.